-- 1. Lawyers' Rights Watch Canada (LRWC), founded in 2000, is a Canadian organization of lawyers and other human rights defenders who promote the implementation and enforcement of international standards designed to protect the independence and security of human rights defenders around the world.
+- 1. Lawyers' Rights Watch Canada (LRWC), founded in 2000, is a Canadian organization of lawyers and other human rights defenders who promote the implementation and enforcement of international law and standards designed to protect the independence and security of human rights defenders around the world.
 LRWC produces legal analyses of national and international laws and standards relevant to human rights violations against human rights defenders.
 LRWC has special consultative status at the United Nations Economic and Social Council. - 2.
 The International Commission of Jurists (ICJ), composed of 60 eminent judges and lawyers from all regions of the world, works to advance respect for the rule of law and the promotion and protection of human rights globally.
 The ICJ holds consultative status at the Council of Europe, the United Nations Economic and Social Council, the United Nations Educational, Scientific and Cultural Organization and the African Union.
 The ICJ also cooperates with various bodies of the Organization of American States and the Inter-Parliamentary Union.
 Established in 1952, the ICJ aims to ensure the progressive development and effective implementation of international human rights and international humanitarian law; secure the realization of civil, cultural, economic, political, and social rights; safeguard the separation of powers; and guarantee the independence of the judiciary and legal profession. - 3.
-LRWC and the ICJ (the interveners) in this brief provide submissions in the context of criminal defamation proceedings (section 326 and 328 of Thailand's Penal Code) against Thai journalist Ms. Suchanee Rungmuanporn (Cloitre) for making a post on Twitter on 14 September 2018 highlighting alleged labour rights violations by Thammakaset Company Limited (hereinafter "Thammakaset").
-The defamation charges relate to her post on Twitter that detailed an order by Thailand's Court of Appeal for Specialized Cases, with the word "slavery" added to the post.
-The Court of Appeal for Specialized Cases dismissed the appeal submitted by Thammakaset, in relation to the order of Lopburi Provincial Office of Labour Protection and Welfare for Thammakaset to provide compensation of THB 1.7 million (approx. USD 56,000) to 14 workers from Myanmar.
-Thammakaset claimed that the use of the term "slavery" had defamed and caused harm to the company.
-On 24 December 2019, Suchanee was convicted of criminal defamation under section 328 of the Penal Code and sentenced to two years' imprisonment by Lopburi Provincial Court.
-Suchanee is appealing against the conviction. - 4.
-According to the International Federation for Human Rights (FIDH), this case is one of 36 cases1 brought by Thammakaset against several individuals who have expressed views and conducted advocacy on or released information relating to labour rights violations alleged to have been committed by Thammakaset.
-These include criminal defamation complaints under articles 326 and 328 of the Criminal Code against human rights defenders, including Mr. Nan Win, Ms. Sutharee Wannasiri, Ms. Ngamsuk Rattanasatiean, Ms. Angkhana Neelapaijit, Ms. Puttanee Kangkun, and Ms. Thanaporn Saleephol. - 5.
-The interveners submit that the imposition of harsh penalties such as imprisonment or large fines on an individual merely for sharing information online relating to allegations of rights violations particularly a human rights defender or journalist seeking to bring to light these violations - has a "chilling effect" on the exercise of freedom of expression, which Thailand is bound to protect pursuant to its international legal obligations.
-These obligations include those contained in human rights treaties to which Thailand is party.
-The objective of the interveners in this brief is to clarify the nature and scope of international legal obligations particularly relating to the rights of freedom of expression and information.
+LRWC and the ICJ (the interveners) in this brief provide submissions in the context of criminal defamation proceeding (section 326 and 328 of Thailand's Penal Code) brought by Myanmar Pongpipat Company Limited, a Thai-owned company that operates the Heinda Mine in Dawei, against Thai journalist Mr. Pratch Rujivanarom, former editor of GreenNews Agency.
+The action was taken over a news article titled "Myanmar Court Ordered the Thai Mining Company to Compensate Dawei Villager 2.4 million Baht as a Result of the Environmental Damage Caused by the Tin Mining's Operations," published on GreenNews Agency's Facebook page and website on 13 January 2020.
+The article summarized the verdict rendered by Dawei District Court on 7 January 2020, where Saw Dah Shwe, a villager from Myanmar's Dawei District, won a case against the company and was compensated 114,800,000 kyats (USD 54,653 or THB 1.9 million) for his losses sustained after the flooding allegedly caused by the mine's operations.
+The plaintiff claimed that the GreenNews article had caused harm to the company and Thailand and the flooding was the result of the company's dam construction, not the mine's operations. - 4.
+The interveners submit that the imposition of harsh penalties such as imprisonment or large fines on journalists merely for reporting on issues of public interest online has a "chilling effect" on the exercise of freedom of expression, which Thailand is bound to protect pursuant to its international legal obligations.
+These obligations include those contained in human rights treaties to which Thailand is a party.
+The objective of the interveners in this brief is to clarify the nature and scope of international legal obligations, particularly relating to the rights of freedom of expression and information. - 5.
+Under the principle of pacta sunt servanda and general principles governing the law of treaties, Thailand is bound to apply in good faith all treaties to which it is a party.1 Furthermore, Thailand may not rely on provisions of its internal law to justify a failure to meet a treaty obligation.2